SirSharpest/NarrowEscapeSimulator/readme.md

 This software can be used by anyone wanting to simulate how long a particle under Brownian motion will take to escape from a container with a number of escape pores on it's surface.
 This was developed with a cellular biology context, however usage in chemistry, physics and animal sciences could easily be imagined.
 This software is presented as easily modifiable.

+## A note on running

+This software can be run on a standard PC, we have tested for both OSX and Linux.
+However, running large numbers of simulations is best done on high-performance-computing equiment.
+This package is optimised for larger number of CPUs.
+Runnining on older/slower hardware may require additional time.

 # As a command line app

 To get results for a model with: